sodiumbased/deep_learning_nn/README.md

-# Deep Learning Neural Network
+# Handwritten Digit Reader

-A feed forward deep learning neural network that is trained with gradient descent to recognize handwritten digits (training data provided by MNIST) written in python (numpy included)
+An interactive reader implemented with a feedforward deep learning neural network optimized with gradient descent and trained with MNIST.
+Written in Python using Numpy and Pygame.

-## Objective

-The purpose of this project is to solve the classic problem of machines not being able to read human handwritten digits with a modern neural network, where techniques like gradient descent are used.

 ## Usage